Charlton Heston’s Classic Science Fiction Trifecta!

 Yes, there is a Green Day connection!
 So much to discuss, especially the impact that Actor Charlton Heston had in the genre of science fiction!

 Let’s begin with one of the greatest – and most influential – sci-fi films ever made!

 This is an enduring classic: Astronauts crash land on a hostile planet – that is run by apes!

 Here is the trailer for this 1968 film:

-There are so many incredible moments in this film, including one of film’s most shocking endings of all time!
+There are so many incredible moments in this film, including one of the most shocking film endings of all time – conceived by the Creator of “The Twilight Zone”!
 You can read more about this classic by clicking here: